 Taiwan – Jade Mountain / Yushan

-Taiwan has more than 100 mountains exceeding 3000m with the highest being Yushan Main Peak (Jade Mountain) standing at 3952m above sea level.
+Taiwan has more than 100 mountains exceeding 3000m with the highest being Yushan Main Peak (Jade Mountain) standing at 3952m.
 Yushan Range and the surrounding mountains are part of Yushan National Park.
-The national park is Taiwan’s largest, highest and least accessible national park; it is just next to the famous Alishan National Scenic Area in the central mountains of Taiwan.
+The national park is Taiwan’s largest, highest and most accessible.
+It is located next to the famous Alishan National Scenic Area in the central mountains of Taiwan.
 It contains the largest tract of wilderness remaining in Taiwan and is also valued for its pristine forests and faunal diversity, including many endemic species.
 Yushan Range has 5 peaks, namely North Peak, South Peak, East Peak, West Peak, and Main Peak.
-Yushan is the most famous mountain in Taiwan; hence it is the most popular trek making it difficult to get a weekend permit to trek.
+Being the most famous and popular mountain in Taiwan, the trekking permit is rather difficult to secure especially for the weekend.

 About The Climb